theSTremblay/GPT-Image-Scraper/README.md

 Broadly the scraper requires limited to no knowledge of HTML or CSS so if you code mostly backend REJOICE!

 * Here is an educational example- Scraping an image header from an nba box score.
-This gives an idea of the tkinter window and the popup that will show when you click on an image-the files are saved to a directory called web_scrapings after the input is selected.
-Go Bucks!
+This gives an idea of the tkinter window and the popup that will show when you click on an image.
+* The files are saved to a directory called web_scrapings after the input is selected.
+* Go Bucks!

 ![Example](img/example1.gif)